Manuel Bautista

-Manuel Candelaria Bautista (July 25, 1946 - September 2, 1976) was a Filipino student leader, campus journalist, and activist best known for his contributions as a student leader at the University of the Philippines Los Baños during the Martial Law dictatorship of Ferdinand Marcos.
+Manuel Candelaria Bautista (July 25, 1946 – September 2, 1976) was a Filipino student leader, campus journalist, and activist best known for his contributions as a student leader at the University of the Philippines Los Baños during the martial law dictatorship of former President Ferdinand Marcos.

 Early life

 Bautista was born in Manila on 25 July 1946 to parents Uldarico and Susan Bautista.
 He finished his elementary school studies at Pura V. Kalaw Elementary School in Project 4, Quezon City, and went to high school at the University of the Philippines High School, in Diliman, Quezon City.

 Life at the University of the Philippines College of Agriculture

 He enrolled in a bachelor's degree course in Economics at the University of the Philippines College of Agriculture (UPCA), which would eventually become the University of the Philippines Los Baños.
 Active in campus politics, he was first elected to the student council of the UPCA, and later as a representative to the University of the Philippines student council.
 As student councilor at the UPCA, he helped spearhead the establishment of the Textbook Exchange and Rental Center (TERC), an institution which continues to serve the UPLB student body to this day.
 He also wrote for the college paper, the "Aggie Green and Gold."

 As representative to the UP student council, he was one of several student whistleblowers who published an exposé in the Philippine Collegian, forcing the UP College of Forestry to back out of a 1969 project with a foreign chemical company involving the testing of Agent Orange, a defoliant used by US Forces in the Vietnam War.

 Bautista was in his senior year when Marcos first suspended the writ of habeas corpus in 1971—a landmark event which led to the radicalization of many students against Marcos, and a precursor to the declaration of Martial Law a year later.
 In protest, Bautista became one of many students who left the university in protest, and joined the underground movement against the Marcos regime.